It was organized

 ashes, bones, water, and other materials nearby.
 Even if the date of a

-skull is determined in a laboratory, the date is meaningless if scientists
+skull is determined in a laboratory, the date could be meaningless if scientists

 do not know exactly where the object was found.
 Removal and possession

-of artifacts and fossils is also illegal and punishable by law.
+of artifacts and fossils are also illegal and punishable by law.

 Some people